-2The Current Distribution Rate represents the rate approved by the Board of the Fund as part of a managed distribution plan.
-As part of the managed distribution plan, the Fund will make monthly distributions to shareholders at an initial annual minimum fixed rate of 12.00%, based on the average monthly net asset value of the Fund’s common shares as of the last business day of June or December, as more fully described below.
-As of July 2023, the Fund will (a) for the distributions that are paid in the months of January, February, March, April, May, and June (each, a “First Half Distribution”), use the average net asset value for the month of December from the previous calendar year (the “December NAV Month”) and (b) for the distributions that are paid in the months of July, August, September, October, November, and December (each, a “Second Half Distribution”), use the average net asset value for the month of June from the current calendar year (the “June NAV Month” and together with the December NAV Month, each a “NAV Month”).
-Such average net asset value calculations for a NAV Month will be based on the number of business days in such applicable NAV Month.
-The distribution will be calculated as 12.00% of the applicable NAV Month’s average net asset value, divided by twelve.
-Prior to July 2023, under the managed distribution plan, monthly distributions were based on the average net asset value for the month in which the distribution was declared.
+2The Current Distribution Amount represents the amount approved by the Board of the Fund as part of a managed distribution plan.
+As part of the managed distribution plan, the Fund will make monthly distributions to shareholders at a fixed amount of per share.
+Thus, the distribution amount shown excludes special dividends (which are not paid pursuant to the plan), including the special dividend paid during the current fiscal period in January 2024.
 The Fund will generally distribute amounts necessary to satisfy the Fund’s plan and the requirements prescribed by excise tax rules and Subchapter M of the Internal Revenue Code.
 The plan is intended to provide shareholders with a constant, but not guaranteed, fixed minimum rate of distribution each month and is intended to narrow the discount between the market price and the net asset value of the Fund’s common shares, but there is no assurance that the plan will be successful in doing so.

 Yield figures quoted should not be used as an indication of the income that has or will be received.
 Yield figures are based on the portfolio's underlying holdings and do not represent a payout of the portfolio.